 Temperature compensated charging helps to prolong battery life by dynamically adjusting the voltage depending on the ambient temperature.

 Ambient temperatures alter the chemical reactions that occur within batteries.
-It is generally accepted that battery life halves for every 10°C rise in temperature above the recommended 20-25°C.
+It is generally accepted that battery life halves for every constant 10°C rise in temperature above the recommended 20-25°C.

 How Does Temperature Compensated Battery Charging Work?

 Temperature compensated battery charging offers a solution to these issues.
-Special circuitry fitted to the UPS dynamically adjusts the recharge voltage depending on changes to the ambient temperature.
+Special circuitry fitted into the UPS dynamically adjusts the recharge voltage depending on changes to the ambient temperature.
 In essence, the higher the temperature, the lower the recharge voltage.

 In a worst-case scenario, this pressure may be enough to vent a sealed battery.
 This unbalances its chemical equilibrium and causes permanent damage.